jkeifer/410Labs/Lab1/README.md

 **Lab Grading**

+This lab is worth a total of
+21 points:
+9 for part 1 and
+12 for part 2.
-This lab is worth a total of 21 points.
-Following the grading breakdown outlined in the code guidelines for the course, comments, format/style/readability, variable names, and the user interface are each worth up to 3 points.
-Proper programming structures and logic are worth up to 5 points.
-Meeting the assignment requirements outlined above is worth an additional 4 points.
+Following the grading breakdown outlined in the code guidelines for the course, comments, format/style/readability, variable names, and the user interface are each worth 12.5 percent of the points.
+Proper programming structures and logic is worth 25 percent of the total.
+Meeting the assignment requirements outlined above is worth an additional 25 percent of the score.

-Failure to make a reasonable attempt to complete one of the requirements will result in an automatic loss of 10.5 points.
-Code that does not make a reasonable attempt to address any of the requirements will get an automatic 0.
+Failure to make a reasonable attempt to complete one of the two parts of the lab will result in an automatic loss of all points for that part.
+Code that does not make a reasonable attempt to address any part of the lab will get an automatic 0.